romanmurzac/DrivenPath/chapter_6/README.md

 Click on the name of the workflow run and here will be displayed details about this current run.
 It can ve noticed that `terraform-deploy.yml` is used on `push` command.
 ![Image 6.3](../media/image_6.3.PNG)

 Click on deploy and here will be displayed all stages of deployment.
-Can be noticed that stages are according with what was declared in `terraform-deploy.yml` file. `Set up job` and `Complete job` are default stages, rest of the stages are custom defined.
+Can be noticed that stages are according to what was declared in `terraform-deploy.yml` file. `Set up job` and `Complete job` are default stages, rest of the stages are custom defined.
 ![Image 6.4](../media/image_6.4.PNG)

 Open `set up job` stage and here it can be observed all settings used for this current job such as Operating System used, Image used, Provisioner, etc.